I've been learning plenty about male and female hormone optimization during my latest hair and beard-growth project…

 You may already know Jay Campbell from a previous article that was wildly popular, titled Testosterone Decoded, Shattering Testosterone Myths (& Everything You Need To Know About Testosterone Optimization Therapy.
 Jay and I also podcasted together about testosterone a while back.
 You may also have seen some of my previous writings and podcasts on testosterone, including:

 Of course, testosterone levels play an important role in hair loss and growth, and perhaps most notably, both testosterone and hair (or lack thereof) are related to physical and mental virility and, as a result, impact factors such as “emotional masculinity,” namely, the way a man feels about his manliness.
-In addition, testosterone is also an incredible component of a woman's virility, libido, sexual health, and overall wellness.
+In addition, testosterone is also an incredible component of a woman's virility, drive, sexual health, and overall wellness.
 As I talk about in Chapter 16 of my book Boundless, low testosterone is associated with higher mortality, fatigue, obesity, and a decrease in bone density and muscle mass, among other decidedly undesirable results.

 Testosterone replacement therapy (TRT) is one well-known method and a primary medical means of increasing testosterone—but is not without risks, including high red blood cell counts, cardiovascular problems, and the potential for growth of cancer cells (many of these risks can be mitigated via proper oversight and testing, but they're still an issue, especially when you consider that many folks don't try more natural testosterone-optimizing methods first).
 Additionally, side effects of improperly managed TRT could include polycythemia, peripheral edema, cardiac, and hepatic dysfunction.
 Those potential adverse consequences are likely enough to give you pause, but lest you think hope is lost for your optimal virility, there are other effective ways to boost your testosterone entirely naturally, without any drugs whatsoever.
 After all, adjusting testosterone levels is not as simple as simply flooding the human system with the hormone.
 For example, you can have high levels of testosterone in your body with low levels of bioavailable free testosterone, or rampantly high levels of DHT or estrogen.
 You can read more about these issues in this article, The Ultimate Guide To Biohacking Your Testosterone: 17 Ways To Maximize Muscle-Building, Drive & Anti-Aging., which also goes into natural ways to boost your testosterone.